 You could share recommendations on your favorite products, helpful tips & tricks, fun stories, life lessons of yours, etc. (everything according to your own niche and style).
 Think about your target audience once again and why should they follow you; what do you have to offer them?

-Time for your first brand deals on Instagram
+Getting your first brand deals on Instagram

 Once you have figured out all the tips and tricks above, you have gained a little following, and your engagement rate is high enough, you could try reaching out to small brands you think would be interested in cooperating with you!

 There is no magic number of the right amount of followers or reach you should have – if your values match the brand’s perfectly, you may not even need 1000 followers to start with.
-Bear in mind, as a beginner; you have to prove yourself a lot, not get any money at first, do only product deals, cooperate with smaller local boutiques instead of big international retailers etc. – that way you can show how good you are to bigger brands in the future.
+Bear in mind, as a beginner; you have to prove yourself a lot, not get any money at first, do only product deals, cooperate with smaller local boutiques instead of big international retailers, etc. – that way you can show how good you are to bigger brands in the future.

-So, how to become an influencer on Instagram?
+Summary: how to become an Instagram influencer?